7ombie/textmode/README.md

 ### The Default Palette

-The palette array (`textmode.palette.data`) contains 768 bytes, which define 256 colors, formatted in (24-bit) RGB.
+The palette array (`textmode.palette.array`) contains 768 bytes, which define 256 colors, formatted in (24-bit) RGB.

 By default, the textmode uses [the Aurora Palette][1] (from LoSpec), which